daviddarnes/david.darn.es/_posts/2013-04-01-the-fools-list-to-april-1st-2013.md

   * [53 go even simpler with their update to Paper][43]
   * [Love with Food create a spoof version of their site, Love with Weed][44]

 Oh and finally [My Google Chrome Post][45].
-If I&#8217;ve missed any it&#8217;s due to me either not seeing it or it wasn&#8217;t good enough.
+If I've missed any it's due to me either not seeing it or it wasn't good enough.
 I hope you find these fun, or even inspirational.
-It&#8217;s amazing what people can create with no limits and a fun brief.
+It's amazing what people can create with no limits and a fun brief.

 Cheers, Dave